Treatment of fistulising Crohn’s disease

-The therapeutic goals of management of Fistulising Crohn’s disease are to close fistulae, maintain their closure, reduce infection and limit the need for surgical intervention.
-As Fistulising Crohn’s disease is a life-long condition, it is important that you work with your doctor to find the treatment that works best for you and allows you to lead a fulfilling life.
+As fistulising Crohn’s disease is a life-long condition, it is important to work with your doctor to find the treatment that allows you to continue leading a fulfilling life.

-If you have any further questions about your treatment options please contact your doctor.
+If you have any further questions about treatment options, please contact your healthcare practitioner.